JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 ### Additional configuration

 You might need to make adjustments to the default hierarchy template.
-If you had previously introduced intermediate sources [manually](#manual-configuration) with `dependsOn` calls, it cancels the use of the default hierarchy template and leads to this warning:
+If you have previously introduced intermediate sources [manually](#manual-configuration) with `dependsOn` calls, it cancels the use of the default hierarchy template and leads to this warning: